Skip to content

 What happens if the boiler condensate pipe is blocked?

 When the boiler condensate pipe gets blocked, the condensate water will not be drained, which causes the water to build up in your boiler, which leads to damaged internal components.
-Additionally, when the condensate water cannot pass through your boiler, it reduces its efficiency and affects its performance.

-Apart from the performance, blocked condensate pipes trigger fault codes or safety mechanisms that result in your boiler getting shut down.
 So, when you inspect a frozen condensate pipe, you should immediately contact a Gas Safe Engineer and let him inspect the problem.

 Where is the condensate pipe on my boiler?